ibm-cloud-docs/db2wh-saas/db_design.md

   If you’re using a single-partitioned plan, there’s no need to worry about distribution keys because all of the data is stored on one data partition.
   {: note}

 - The Db2 engine includes many registry and environment variables, and database configuration parameters.
-As a SaaS offering, {{site.data.keyword.dashdbshort_notm}} is deployed with preconfigured variables and parameters to optimize performance.
-Changing any of these settings might result in adverse effects on database operation or performance and is therefore strongly discouraged.
-If you think your system might benefit from changes to some registry variables, environment variables, or database configuration parameters, open a support case to request guidance from our service experts.
+As a SaaS offering, IBM Db2 Warehouse SaaS is deployed with preconfigured variables and parameters to optimize performance.

+  Changing any of these settings might result in adverse effects on database operation or performance and is therefore strongly discouraged.If you think your system might benefit from changes to some registry variables, environment variables, or database configuration parameters, open a support case to request guidance from our service experts.

+  IBM decides on any request for parameter customization on a case-by-case basis and may deny the request if it is not supported on your plan/instance.
+  {: note}

+  ### Time zone customization

+  {: #time_custm}

+  The default time zone for your instance is **UTC**.
+If you need your database instance to use a specific timezone, you will need to open a support case with your timezone.

+  ### Transaction log space customization

+  {: #transaction_custm}

+  **Number of secondary log files (`LOGSECOND`)** is a database configuration parameter that specifies how many secondary transaction log files your database instance can dynamically allocate and use when the primary log files are exhausted.

+    IBM assigns an optimal `LOGSECOND` value based on the size of the block storage associated with your Db2 Warehouse SaaS instance.
+You may request an increase to this value, provided your instance's block storage is large enough to support it.

+    During storage scale, your requested `LOGSECOND` value will be set at that value except in cases when your storage capacity overrides it to a lower setting.